tomasrasymas/Lithuania-legal-entities-dataset/README.md

 # Tools for importing open data of Lithuania's legal entities

-Tools provided here allow you to download open data provided by the center of registers and Sodra, store that data in the MySQL database and perform further analyses.
+Tools provided here allow you to download open data provided by the center of registers (Registrų centras) and Sodra, store that data in the MySQL database and perform further analyses.

 I used this tool to create a dataset that could be used for training ML models to calculate legal entity probability of bankruptcy.